andreary1/python-pong/README.md

 ## Scoring System
 - Each time the ball passes a player’s paddle, the opponent earns one point.
-- The game continues until one player reaches a predefined score (typically 5 or 10 points).

 ## Acknowledgements
 - Angela Yu for the amazing "100 Days of Code - The Complete Python Bootcamp" course on Udemy.